OpenDreamKit/OpenDreamKit/README.md

 For examples, see #50, #87, #72.

-Alternatively, when natural, the issue can be just a pointer to an issue of the relevant software where the actual discussion happens.
+Alternatively, when natural, the issue can be a brief pointer to an issue of the relevant software where the actual discussion happens.
 In this case, only ODK specific info (link to task, delivery date, status report, ...) needs to be on the issue.